paulohsilvapinto/csv_to_parquet_aws_datalake/README.md

    * Is applied uppercase to every string value. *Except on ETL metadata columns*;
    * Metadata columns with info about the ETL process are added to the output;
    * Column's names are normalized to lowercase and words are split by underscore;
    * The output file is saved into an S3 Analytics Bucket as Parquet.
-The output file is compressed with Snappy compression and can be partitioned. *If the partition already exists, it is then overwritten*;
+The output file is compressed, with Snappy compression by default, and can be partitioned. *If the partition already exists, it is overwritten by default.*;
    * A table is defined into *analytics_db* database, into AWS Glue Data Catalog, with the name tbl_*data_description_directory*.
 For instance, the following tree:

         ```bash